UK Conference of Science Journalists

 19:40 Film screening: Picture A Scientist (97 mins plus 40 mins panel discussion)

 Picture A Scientist is a new feature-length documentary film chronicling the groundswell of researchers who are writing a new chapter for women scientists.

 A biologist, a chemist and a geologist lead viewers on a journey deep into their own experiences in the sciences, overcoming brutal harassment, institutional discrimination, and years of subtle slights to revolutionize the culture of science.

 From cramped laboratories to spectacular field stations, we also encounter scientific luminaries who provide new perspectives on how to make science itself more diverse, equitable, and open to all.

-The panel discussion after the screening will be moderated by Angela Saini and will include science journalist Michael Balter, who has written extensively on sexual harassment in science, and physicist Emma Chapman, member of campaign organisation The 1752 Group which works to end staff sexual misconduct.
+The panel discussion after the screening was moderated by Angela Saini in conversation with science journalist Michael Balter, who has written extensively on sexual harassment in science, and physicist Emma Chapman, member of campaign organisation The 1752 Group which works to end staff sexual misconduct.
+Here's the replay:

-This screening is organised in association with Global Health Film
+This screening was organised in association with Global Health Film